mannuelf/mannuelferreira.com_nextjs/_posts/tmux-terminal-multiplexer.md

 Deep dive the docs [here](https://github.com/tmux/tmux/wiki/Getting-Started)

-Thats it have fun with it.
+That's it have fun with it.